jumpingjoy/watchnationpro/index.md

  <tr>
    <td>Check the smartwatch compatibility with Android OS</td>
    <td>The Google Wear OS runs on many smartwatches such as LG, Fossil, etc. The Wear OS is more compatible with android smartphones.
 The downside of Wear OS is that its compatibility is limited with Apple devices.
    When the Wear OS smartwatch is connected with Android, Google Assistant helps you convert speech-to-text and is very convenient to answer emails and texts.
-Note that Wear OS speech-to-text features will not work with iPhone.</td>
+Note that Wear OS speech-to-text features will not work with iPhone.Samsung smartwatch models have thousands of android watch apps available currently including best apps Android.</td>
  </tr>
  <tr>
    <td>Check the smartwatch compatibility with Apple iOS</td>
-   <td>Apple Watch works only with iPhone.</td>
+   <td>Apple Watch works only with iPhone.
+Apple watch consists of more than Twenty thousand apps.</td>
  </tr>
  <tr>
    <td>Check the Compatibility with both Android/iOS</td>
    <td>Fossil watches are designed to be compatible with your smartphone.
 Samsung galaxy watch active 2 and Tizen powered galaxy watch can work with multiple Android and iPhone mobiles.
 The fitbit versa 3 works equally well with Android and iPhone.</td>
  </tr
  <tr>
-   <td>Check the smartwatch apps availability from App stores </td>
+   <td>Check the smartwatch apps availability from third-parties</td>
-   <td>How many Apps are available in smartwatch for usage?Samsung smartwatch models have thousands of android watch apps available currently including best apps Android.
-* Apple watch consists of more than Twenty thousand apps.
-* Look whether you can do third party app selection and have access to third party app.</td>
+   <td>How many Apps are available in smartwatch for usage.Look whether you can do third party app selection and have access to third party app.</td>
  </tr>
  </tbody>
 </table>